-- Pump out the head (dockside discharge), and be sure the holding tank is empty.
+- Pump out the head (dockside discharge if applicable), and be sure the holding tank is empty.
 Flush the head holding tank with soap, water and a deodorizer (e.g., Lysol LiquidTM).
 Add more water if necessary.
-Have the cleaning solution pumped out. - Have the fuel tank either full or completely empty.
+Have the cleaning solution pumped out. - 2.
+Have the fuel tank either full or completely empty.
 See the Engine Owner's manual for recommendations.
 Also, check with the dry dock operators for recommendations.
-If winter storing with a full fuel tank, gasoline winterizer such as Sta-bil® fuel conditioner, will reduce varnishing, condensation, etc.
+If winter storing with a full fuel tank, gasoline winterizer such as Sta-bil® Fuel Conditioner will reduce varnishing, condensation, etc.

-If the fuel has been treated with winterizer, run engines for ten minutes to make sure the treated fuel is present in all lines and parts of the engines.
+If the fuel has been treated with winterizer, run engines for ten minutes to make sure the treated fuel is present in all lines and parts of the engine.

-- 3. Drain water from the fresh water system and the hot water heater. - 4.
-Winterize the engine and drive systems as recommended in the engine owner's manual (applies to both gas and diesel systems).
-Portions of this winterization procedure may require that the boat be lifted.
-Winterization of engine and boat systems should be performed by qualified service personnel. - 5.
-Lift the boat only at the designated "sling" labels.
-See Section P-7 Hull Support and the Preface page 14 of this manual for additional details.
+- 3. Drain water from the fresh water system (if applicable). - 4.
+Winterize the engine and drive systems as recommended in the Engine Owner's manual.
+Portions of this winterization procedure may require that the boat be lifted. - 5.
+If the boat is to be lifted or taken off the trailer, see Section P-7 - Hull Support in this manual for additional details.